mathesar-foundation/mathesar-wiki/roadmap.md

 	- Support different types of subtotals: SUM, AVG, MIN, MAX, MED
 - Create summary views based on subtotals, and use that data in views
 	- e.g. given a database of sales with dates, create a summary view of sales per quarter and put that into a histogram

+## Installation and Configuration
+Users should be able to:
+- Follow provided instructions to install Mathesar on a server.
+	- The installation process should only install PostgreSQL if needed.
+- Access existing PostgreSQL databases via Mathesar using existing PostgreSQL user credentials.
+	- Existing databases should reflect all columns and types correctly in the user interface.
+- Set up a PostgreSQL server automatically if none exists.
+- Create a new database from scratch.
+- Create an initial user if needed.
+- Configure sending email (for password resets, notifications)

 ## User Management
 Users should be able to: